-Henry Miller was born in Londonderry, North Ireland, in 1726, thirty-seven years after the terrible siege, in which were his father and kindred; and in which, it is said, the Montgomerys, and Millers, distinguished themselves.
+Henry Miller was born in Londonderry, North Ireland, in 1726, thirtyseven years after the terrible siege, in which were his father and kindred; and in which, it is said, the Montgomerys, and Millers, distinguished themselves.
 He married, in Ireland, Rebecca Boggs, born in 1736.
 They came to Lancaster Co., Pa., in 1757; and in 1770, to Rockbridge Co., Va., then a part of Augusta Co.
-He bought, from the Greenlee Grant, made by the English Crown, about 400 acres of land, two and one half miles east of the Natural Bridge, and three miles north of James river; and built thereon a substantial dwelling, of hewn oak logs, which stands to day, (1916), having been built about 140 years.
+He bought, from the Greenlee Grant, made by the English Crown, about 400 acres of land, two and one half miles east of the Natural Bridge, and three miles north of James river; and built thereon a substantial dwelling, of hewn oak logs, which stands today, (1916), having been built about 140 years.
 He was largely instrumental in having built, on his place, the twelve cornered church, of which the first pastor was the Rev. William Baldridge.
 Henry Miller was a man of deep religious convictions.
 He sometimes walked ten miles, to attend religious worship, and hear the Gospel preached.
-Henry Miller d. in 1798.
+Henry Miller d, in 1798.
 Rebecca (Boggs) Miller died in 1816.
 They reared a family of 7 children.
 Possibly there were others whose names are not given.

-House of Henry Miller, Sen., Rockbridge County, Virginia, Built about 1778

-A. John Miller; b. probably in Ireland, about 1756.

-B. William Miller; m.
-Elizabeth Lackey.

-C. Samuel Miller; m.
+House of Henry Miller, Sen., Rockbridge County, Virginia, Built about 1778 ennaren. rossibly mere were others whose names are not given.
+A. John Miller; b. probably in Ircland, about 1756. В. William Miller; m.
+Elizabeth Lackey. С. Samuel Miller; m.
 Margaret Lackey.
 D. Margaret Miller; m.
 David Leech.
 (See the Leeches, B.) E. Elizabeth Miller; m.
-John Wilson.
-(See the Wilsons, A.1.)
+John Wilson, (See the Wilsons, A.1.)
 F. Jean Miller; m.
 Thomas Ochiltree.
 (See the Ochiltrees).
+G. Rebecca Miller; m.
+William Ramsey, Jr. (See the Ram- cove (A3)